budakadil1/flask-tfserving-mask-detection-application/README.md

 # flask-tfserving-mask-detection-application

 This is an application that determines if someone is wearing a mask or not using with a tensorflow model, flask and tfserving.

+It is currently deployed at: https://flask-tfserving-mask-detection.herokuapp.com (takes around 30 secs to boot up due to Heroku free tier dyno).

 ### How does this work?
 The flask app sends a request to the tensorflow/serving server (set up on a private vps) after processing the uploaded images to appropriate size.